xings-sdnu/DEANet/README.md

 * Cuda 11.0

 # Usage
 This is the Pytorch implementation of DEANet.
-It has been trained and tested on Windows (Win10 + Cuda 11 + Python 3.7 + Pytorch 1.8.1), and it should also work on Linux but we didn't try.
+It has been trained and tested on Linux (Ubuntu 18.02 + Cuda 11.7 + Python 3.7 + Pytorch 1.8.0), and it can also work on Win10.

 ## Training
 * Download the pre-trained ImageNet backbone (resnet101, Baidu YunPan: [resnet101](https://pan.baidu.com/s/1VEID4futYro5Up2Fbh4HoQ), password:93q7, and put it in the 'pretrained' folder